Skip to content

 • Gecko (e.g. for New Zealand flax)

-In the course of evolution, insects in particular have adapted perfectly to their work in nature - and many plant species have also developed strategies to attract the animals that are able to pollinate them.
+In the course of evolution, insects in particular have adapted perfectly to their work performance in nature - and many plant species have also developed strategies to attract the animals that are able to pollinate them.

 • Up to 85 percent of agricultural yields in plant and fruit cultivation in Germany depend on pollination by bees.₂